 God revealing the meanings is important, because anyone can interpret His word or guidance any number of ways, which could be incorrect.
 The Jehovah's Witnesses did this and created false scripture from mistranslating true scripture.
 We can never jump to conclusions using our own thinking, but we need the help of God's mind or Spirit in us to get the correct interpretations using all the necessary information.

 This means we need to be reborn with God's Spirit and truly belong to God, so His mind is a literal part of us.
 The True Gospel and Imposters discusses how this works in detail.
 Otherwise, we would have to be anointed with God's Spirit somehow, like the prophets in the Old Testament.
-This is not the same thing as being anointed or baptized with the Holy Spirit in the Christian Age, like at Pentecost (Acts 2:1-36) and in Acts 10:44-47 where the Spirit comes upon people who believed in Christ.
+Having God's mind or Spirit in the Christian Age is not the same thing as being anointed or baptized with the Holy Spirit, like at Pentecost (Acts 2:1-36) and in Acts 10:44-47 where the Spirit comes upon people who believed in Christ.
 These were temporary comings of the Spirit in power and not the rebirth of the Spirit in us we need to be saved.

 The SSL or deeper layer of encryption in God's guidance can be seen in scripture and His live guidance.
 I've noted this quality in prophetic guidance many times over the years by God instructing on one subject in the moment while also revealing meaning or prophesying about another subject using the very same guidance.

 I must also note that even though God puts multiple meanings into prophetic guidance, we can never jump to conclusions about that either.
 We should let the correct interpretations come in their time.
 Clamoring for revelations is sure to be full of mistakes and invites the enemy to come in with false guidance and interpretations.